-This product may be used to quantitate target DNA using either absolute or relative quantification.
-Absolute quantification determines the absolute amount of target DNA whereas relative quantification determines the ratio between the amount of target DNA and a reference amplicon.
-The reference DNA amplicon can be a housekeeping gene.
+This product may be used to quantify target DNA using either absolute or relative quantification.
+Absolute quantification techniques are used to determine the amount of target DNA in the initial sample, while relative quantification determines the ratio between the amount of target DNA and a reference amplicon.
+The ideal reference amplicon would have invariant, constitutive expression.
+In practice, a housekeeping gene is chosen for this function, but there are other reference choices which better adhere to the above requirements.